QwenLM/qwenlm.github.io/content/blog/qwen1.5-110b/index.md

 # Develop with Qwen1.5-110B

-We advise you to read our blog for [Qwen1.5](https://qwenlm.github.io/blog/qwen1.5/) to figure out the usages with Transformers, vLLM, llama.cpp, Ollama, etc.
+We advise you to read our blog for [Qwen1.5](https://qwenlm.github.io/blog/qwen1.5/) to figure out the usages with Transformers, vLLM, llama.cpp, Ollama, LMStudio, SkyPilot, Axolotl, LLaMA-Factory, etc.

 # Conclusion